whokilleddb/ETWListicle/README.md

 ---

 Going on a tangent here, I want to discuss the `get_mem_type()` function.
 It's a very hacky function based on a [stackoverflow answer](https://stackoverflow.com/a/59635651).
-Essentially, I wanted a way to figure out the kind of memory region a pointer points to, primarily to check if it's on the heap or in the code section.
+Essentially, I wanted a way to figure out the kind of memory region a pointer is pointing to: primarily to check if it's on the heap or in the code section.
 Time to break the function down as such:

 ```c
 enum MemType {